-Provisions in individual employment agreements on the payment of remuneration during a period of termination or after the employment ends should agree with the content set out in these general guidelines.
+Provisions in individual employment contracts on the payment of remuneration during a period of termination or after the employment ends should be consistent with the content set out in these general guidelines.

-Chapter 3.
-Governance
+Chapter 3 Governance

-Section 1 A firm's board of directors shall decide on a remuneration policy.
-The decision shall be founded on a sufficient analysis of the risks associated with the remuneration policy.
-The board of directors shall be responsible for the application and follow-up of the remuneration policy.
+A firm's board of directors should decide on a remuneration policy.
+The decision should be founded on a sufficient analysis of the risks associated with the remuneration policy.
+The board of directors should be responsible for the application and follow-up of the remuneration policy.

-The board of directors shall also decide on remuneration to senior executives.
-Where appropriate, the decision of the board of directors shall follow the guidelines adopted by the Annual General Meeting.
+The board of directors should also decide on remuneration to senior executives.
+Where applicable, the decision of the board of directors should follow the guidelines adopted by the Annual General Meeting.

-Section 2 A remuneration committee within the board of directors or, if one does not exist, a specially appointed board member, shall be responsible for preparing significant remuneration decisions and decisions on measures for following up the application of the firm's remuneration policy.
+A remuneration committee within the board of directors or, if one does not exist, a specially appointed board member, should be responsible for preparing significant remuneration decisions and decisions on measures for following up the application of the firm's remuneration policy.